NSSAC Hero Image

 A Summer of Team Science and Global Impact

 From human health to infrastructure, our world is facing enormous threats.
 To understand them, we need and use data.
 This undergraduate program is a training ground for the next generation of data-driven researchers.
-Working in teams with peers and scientists from the Institute's Network Systems Science and Advanced Computing division, students learn a new way to address real-world issues while working on critical research projects.
+Working in teams with peers and scientists from the Institute, students learn a new way to address real-world issues while working on critical research projects.

 World map with spread locations